5GinFIRE/mano/descriptor-packages/nsd/OSM-release-FOUR/trafic_nsd/README.md

 # Trafic instantiation

 To manage remotely the Trafic tool, we have built-in webhook support.
-To run them, it is neccessary to execute the .bash files for the server (run-servers-webhooks.bash) and client (run-clients-webhooks.bash) in the desired hosts.
+To run them, it is neccessary to execute the .bash file for the server and client in the desired hosts (the file allows both modes at the same time).
 We reccomend executing this command in a separated terminal (using the _screen_ program, for example).
 The executed command should look like this:

 ```
-./run-clients-webhooks.bash
+./run-hooks.bash
 ```

 Once the webhooks are running, they will listen to HTTP Request petitions.
 These petitions can be generated using the files under the directory *$HOME/controller/*, where two files will be located (one for the server and another one for the client).